Top

 Frequently Asked Questions

-A: No ERISA requires you to exhaust the administrative appeal process first.
+No. ERISA requires completion of the appeal process first.

 Key Takeaways